-The Track & Trace data collection is supported by tract audits performed by Enviva foresters.
-During tract audits, Enviva foresters validate data on the tract characteristics in addition to ensuring that best management practices (BMPs) for water quality are properly implemented, special sites are properly protected, and loggers are trained, along with other metrics for responsible harvesting. ,Enviva only accepts wood from tracts in which the logger has completed and maintains training through a SFI-approved trained logger program.
-Enviva's Track & Trace data show that during this reporting period, roundwood delivered to the Sampson mill from final fellings in 40+ year age class forests came from harvests from which Enviva received an average of 24% of the total harvest volume.
+The Track & Trace® data collection is supported by tract audits performed by Enviva foresters.
+During tract audits, Enviva foresters validate data on the tract characteristics in addition to ensuring that best management practices (BMPs) for water quality are properly implemented, special sites are properly protected, and loggers are trained, along with other metrics for responsible harvesting.
+At the Cottondale mill, Enviva only accepts wood from tracts in which the logger has completed and maintains training through a SFI®-approved trained logger program.
 If any of these monitoring programs uncover issues with incoming raw material, Enviva will contact suppliers to notify them of the issue.
-When appropriate, Enviva will cease accepting deliveries from a supplier who does not perform to our sustainability standards.
+If needed, Enviva will cease accepting deliveries from a supplier who does not perform to our sustainability standards.
 Enviva will not accept further deliveries from a poorly performing supplier until the supplier demonstrates the ability to adhere to Enviva's sustainability requirements.